Supply Chain Master Data

 What is Supply Chain Master Data?

-This data drives how processes interact across systems such as ERP, Warehouse Management Systems (WMS), Transportation Management Systems (TMS), and Manufacturing Execution Systems (MES).
+This data drives how processes interact across the systems such as ERP, Warehouse Management Systems (WMS), Transportation Management Systems (TMS), and Manufacturing Execution Systems (MES).

 Its inaccuracy or incompletence reflects the consequences that can appear in unexpected ways like delays, errors, or misrouted operations, causing huge revenue losses.